 There’s also a business version of this card, the Business Green Rewards Card from American Express (Review).
 It’s designed to make it easier to separate your personal and business spending, and comes with a nice introductory bonus of 5,000 points along with a few business-specific benefits.

-The Green Card and the Chase Sapphire Preferred Card (Review) cards have the same exact annual fee structure: $95, waived for the first year.
-The only difference when it comes to payment is that the Sapphire Preferred is a regular credit card and not a charge card, meaning you can revolve a balance from month to month, gaining interest as you go.
+The Chase Sapphire Preferred Card (Review) also has a $95 annual fee, but it’s not waived for the first year.
+Plus, the Sapphire Preferred is a regular credit card and not a charge card, meaning you can revolve a balance from month to month, gaining interest as you go.
 However, we recommend that you always pay your balance in full and avoid interest to help your wallet and your credit scores.

 The Sapphire Preferred has more options for earning points, and you’ll probably be able to get more value out of them.
 You’ll gain 2 points per dollar spent on all eligible travel and dining purchases, instead of being limited to Amex Travel Services (Amex will match low hotel prices, however, so that helps even it out a bit).